USEPA/useeior/format_specs/Model.md

 The DemandVector object contains the demand vectors and a metadata table.

 #### vectors
- A data table of the demand vectors included in the model
+ A data table of the demand vectors included in the model.
+Each vector is in the format of a named vector with names assigned in [Code_Loc](#sector-meta) (e.g. `1111A0/US`) format.

 #### meta
  A table of metadata for the demand vectors included in the model.